-John Sutton was the first known Sutton to arrive in Bucklesberry, largely unsettled, in the mid-1700s.
-Several documents in the Clellan Sutton Collection, dated 1748 to before 1773, either name John or can be attributed to him.
-This impressive album of more than 300 documents is the largest of its kind that speaks to the ancestry and origins of the Sutton Family from the Bucklesberry community of Lenoir County, NC, formerly part of eighteenth century Dobbs County.
-Other available documents contemporary with the pre-Revolutionary, Colonial period do not name any individuals with the Sutton surname arriving in Bucklesberry during or before the mid-1700s, thereby affirming John as the first known Sutton there.
+Several records in the Clellan Sutton Collection of Bucklesberry papers, dated 1748 to before 1773, either name John or can be attributed to him.
+This impressive album of more than 300 documents is the largest of its kind that speaks to the ancestry and origins of the Sutton Family from the Bucklesberry community of Lenoir County, formerly part of eighteenth century Dobbs County, NC.
+Other available historical documents aside from the Clellan Sutton Collection that are contemporary with the pre-Revolutionary, Colonial period, do not name any individuals with the Sutton surname arriving in Bucklesberry during or before the mid-1700s, thereby affirming John as the first known Sutton there.

-The late Martha Mewborn Marble, Bucklesberry Sutton descendant, genealogist, and manager of Old Dobbers website (www.olddobbers.net), believed John was born about 1730 and died before 1773.
-His whereabouts prior to his arrival in Bucklesberry, though, have been a mystery for generations.
+The late Martha Mewborn Marble, genealogist, historian, and Bucklesberry Sutton descendant, believed John was born about 1730 and died before 1773.
+His whereabouts prior to arrival in Bucklesberry, though, has been a mystery for generations.
 Speculations have ranged from New Jersey to New York, and from Virginia to northeastern North Carolina.
-Circumstantial evidence, however, including a will, a deed, and a bride, suggests that John migrated from Bertie County, NC.
+Circumstantial evidence, including a will, a deed, and a bride, suggests that John migrated from Bertie County, NC.

 Bertie County Deed.
 A mere ten weeks after Thomas, Sr.’s will was proven, John sold the parcel of land he inherited from his Aunt Mary, according to a Bertie County deed filed May 17, 1750, possibly signaling his intent to relocate elsewhere.
 Research by Ms. Marble confirmed no mention of John Sutton by name in any other Bertie County public or court records after 1750, which would suggest his departure from there.
 Around this same time period, approximately 100 miles from Bertie County, John Sutton emerged in largely unsettled Dobbs County, specifically, the Bucklesberry Pocosin, as referenced in the Clellan Sutton Collection.
 Probably not a coincidence, it is significant that the first Sutton named in the oldest documents in this Collection, dated around 1750, was John Sutton.

 Bertie County Bride.
 One of John’s three proven sons, Benjamin, married Sarah Hardy from Bertie County.
-Benjamin was born in Bucklesberry, and the couple made their home there.
-Ms. Marble believes the union of these two people, reared in geographically separate communities some 100 miles apart, is no chance occurrence.
+Benjamin was born in Bucklesberry, where the couple made their home.
+Ms. Marble believes the union of these two, reared in geographically separate communities some 100 miles apart, is no chance occurrence.
 A 1780 letter included in the Clellan Sutton Collection addressed, “To Benj Sarah living [in] Dobbs,” and signed, “Your Loving Brother till death Wm Parrot Hardy,” proves Sarah was a sister of William, whose roots can be traced to Bertie County.
 Therefore, Sarah likely was born and reared in Bertie County with her brother.
-It is plausible, then, that Benjamin may have accompanied his father, John, on trips back to the homeland of Bertie County to visit relatives from time to time, giving him ample opportunity there to meet his bride, Sarah.
+It is plausible, then, that Benjamin may have accompanied his father, John, on trips back to the homeland of Bertie County to visit relatives from time to time, giving him ample opportunity there to meet his bride.

 Dr. Francis R. Hodges, professor of history (retired) from Florida Southern College and native of Lenoir County, also believes that the Suttons of Dobbs County originated from Bertie County, lending support that John was the first to arrive in Bucklesberry.
 In a USGenWeb manuscript (no date), Dr. Hodges noted that the Suttons “had migrated from Bertie County to the Neuse valley before the American Revolution, and which by the end of the eighteenth century had already established many branches in Bucklesberry and the adjacent regions of Lenoir and Wayne.”